blackwarriorxtn/CTF_Writeups/sarCTF/misc/deepdive/readme.md

 # Solution

-since there is a lot of nested archives there is no way that u can extract it manually so i made this script
+since there is a lot of nested archives there is no way that u can extract them manually unless u want to spend 10hrs , so i made this script

 ```